syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ##  Load and Save Json:
-You can save the diagram as a JSON format and loads the JSON saved file into Diagram.
+You can save the diagram in JSON format and load the JSON saved file into Diagram.
 The following code sample explains this.
 {% tabs %}
 {% highlight c# %}
 SfDiagram diagram = new SfDiagram();